 Pre-Launch Kickstarter checklist

-If you plan to launch a crowdfunding campaign either on Kickstarter or Indiegogo, the work you do before launch day will be a major factor in whether or not you hit your funding goal.
+If you plan to launch a crowdfunding campaign on a crowdfunding platform like BackerKit, Kickstarter, or Indiegogo, the work you do before launch day will be a major factor in whether or not you hit your funding goal.
 This is why you should take your time during this stage.
-It may take 6 months to 1 year to get ready.
+It may take six months to 1 year to get ready.
 It could take longer.
 Regardless, don’t cut corners, ask for help from experts or other crowdfunding creators if you’re confused, and do your research.

 There may be things that you don’t know that you don’t know, so carve out some time to just read about crowdfunding best practices or watch crowdfunding webinars while completing the following essential pre-launch steps.